 Memento Mori is an idea that deals with every human's mortality and how we personally come to terms with it.
 Anamorphosis reflects on this concept, emulating the still, delicate and intimate nature of the topic and drawing on the cyclical process of life from birth to death.
 These ideas are echoed and fused into the material that passes between Clarinet and Flute.
 The motif's and gestures build from each other and slowly gain momentum, leaving behind imitations and trails that link the present to the past form.
-As the lines of music travel towards their peaks they disperse through air tones and breathe sounds, resulting in a texture that shifts and alters focus between multiple lawers of sound.
+As the lines of music travel towards their peaks they disperse through air tones and breathe sounds resulting in a texture that shifts and alters for use heaven multiple layers of sound